JasmineYang1120/cse15l-lab-reports/lab-report-3-week-6.md

 # CSE 15L Lab Report 3
 ## Streamlining ssh Configuration
+- To save time from typing the long line to log into ieng6, put an entry in the configuration files in ssh.
-- As a window user, this is my .ssh/config file:
+- Screenshot of my .ssh/config file:

 ![image](https://user-images.githubusercontent.com/103228511/167316849-d34eb0a2-5af6-4cb1-aa7a-07cd8738a190.png)

-- After doing so I am able to log in the account faster without password.
+- Screenshot of logging into the course specific account with the ssh command.

 ![image](https://user-images.githubusercontent.com/103228511/167317056-2d5ecf89-7aab-4650-ac4b-217a55f1aa49.png)